Vanessa Bryant sues LA sheriff over helicopter crash photos

 California Gov. Gavin Newsom has not yet signed a bill that would make it a misdemeanor for first responders to take unauthorized photos of deceased people at the scene of an accident or crime.
 The legislation was prompted by the crash photos.

-A statement from the sheriff's department Tuesday claimed that Villanueva sponsored the bill, which only lawmakers can do, and incorrectly said such actions are now criminal.
+A statement from the sheriff's department Tuesday incorrectly said such actions are now criminal.
 The bill has not yet been signed into law.

 “Shortly following this tragic crash, Sheriff Villanueva sponsored legislation which now makes it a crime for public safety personnel to take and share non-official pictures of this nature," the statement said.
 "Due to the pending litigation, we are unable to offer further comment.”